WeChat begins censoring users ahead of China’s National Party Congress

 “Due to external circumstances, homes in certain areas in Beijing are unavailable through October 31,” the company told Beijing-based hosts last week, according to Reuters.

 These disruptions are just the tip of the iceberg.
-Beyond long term blocks on Facebook, Twitter, Google and other Western internet services, China has increasingly cracked down on freedom of speech online in recent years under President Xi Jinping.
+Beyond long-term blocks on Facebook, Twitter, Google and other Western internet services, China has increasingly cracked down on freedom of speech online in recent years under President Xi Jinping.

-Most recently, pressure from the government led Apple to remove VPNs, services that help circumvent China’s ‘Great Firewall’ internet censorship system, from its App Store in a move that drew criticism from many quarters.
+Most recently, pressure from the government led Apple to remove VPNs, services that help circumvent China’s “Great Firewall” internet censorship system, from its App Store in a move that drew criticism from many quarters.
 The Chinese government has continually placed limits on VPNs, going as far as to ban them from hotels and force any remaining providers to apply for a license in order to operate.Featured Image: China Photos / Stringer/Getty Images

 0